 Retired professor Robert Kravetz, M.D., was the MD students’ choice to serve as keynote speaker.
 This was not the first time he’s played a role in the medical school’s graduation weekend.
 For the last five years, he and his wife Cathy have given bus tours of Richmond to the graduating seniors and their families.

 This year was no different.
 The couple spent morning recounting Richmond’s history to three bus-loads, before Kravetz took the stage on Friday afternoon.
 For his topic, he chose to return to Richmond’s history, naming Broad Street a microcosm of the American experience and pointing out, “I am convinced that history teaches us where we are and where we need to go.”

-Kravetz also shared advice with the students.
+Kravetz also .
 It’s guidance he originally developed for his own children, but “you students are very much our children too!”

 Later in the program, class president Chris Ray came to the podium to deliver his Farewell to the Class remarks.
 He asked, “How can I even begin to say goodbye to the people that have made these four years the incredible experience that it’s been?”
 Ray went on to tell his classmates how he valued learning from them over those years.